ignc-research/arena-rosnav-3D/docs/Testing.md

 ## Random Mode
 In random mode arena-rosnav chooses the robot start and goal position, as well as the trajectory of the dynamic obstacles randomly.

-If you want to change the number of dynamic obstacles you do this [here]().
+If you want to change the number of dynamic obstacles you do this [here](https://github.com/eliastreis/arena-rosnav-3D/blob/18ed507bfbf31015002c5727f2ab9aef3a05ca9b/task_generator/task_generator/tasks.py#L26)

-Find the associated code [here]().
+Find the associated code [here](https://github.com/eliastreis/arena-rosnav-3D/blob/18ed507bfbf31015002c5727f2ab9aef3a05ca9b/task_generator/task_generator/tasks.py#L104).
 ## Scenario Mode
 In scenario mode, object obstacle and robot behavior is scripted.
 We support currently one scenario per world.
-To extend this and build your own custom scenarios see [here]().
+To extend this and build your own custom scenarios see [here](/docs/Miscellaneous.md#How-to-include-further-scenarios).

-Find the associated code [here]().
+Find the associated code [here](https://github.com/eliastreis/arena-rosnav-3D/blob/18ed507bfbf31015002c5727f2ab9aef3a05ca9b/task_generator/task_generator/tasks.py#L245).

 # Local Planer
 local_planner ToDo